A35 road: 2004-2007 - Road straightening between Slepe and Upton

 An on-line straightening between Slepe and the Upton bypass was carried out in 2004, and the extension of the 50 mph speed limit west of Slepe by 1 mi in 2007.

 Bournemouth Centenary Way diversion

 In Bournemouth, it has been diverted around the Sovereign Centre of Boscombe along Centenary Way resulting in a 1.9 mi concurrency with the A338; much of its former route is now pedestrianised.

+Junction list

 Incidents

 In May 2021, a sinkhole opened on the carriageway following emergency repairs to a pothole on the A35 Puddletown bypass near the junction for Troytown.
 The road was closed to allow remedial works to be carried out.

 In October 2021 the edge of the eastbound carriageway collapsed into a field where the A35 ascends an escarpment 1.1 mi east of Honiton.
 Due to the complex ground conditions repairs took 8 months to complete with temporary signals controlling single-file traffic for that time.